An Dorchadas (The Darkness) is a new project related to my current PhD research into folklore, emigration and design.

 Gaeilge/Irish language and cultural traditions were maintained over centuries in the form of folklore.
 Along with 19th century collections by Yeats, Wilde and Gregory, folklore and folk music were extensively gathered from across Ireland from the 1930s by the Coimisiún Béaloideasa Éireann (Irish Folklore Commission).
 Research into this archive revealed ancestral connections to the folklore of Western Ireland, providing direction for the fieldwork, and inspiration for the creative writing.

 This project aims to deepen creative practice through developing a positionality that applies learnings from Indigenous epistemologies to represent colonial immigration histories.
-The creative work will include publications of visual ideations, folkloric texts, fieldwork photography, a journal of research from Victoria and Ireland, and a narrative incorporating multiple timelines: postcolonial Australia, mid 19th century Ireland, and an ancient cosmological world.
+The creative work will include publications of visual ideations, folkloric texts, fieldwork photography, a journal of research from Victoria and Ireland, and a narrative incorporating multiple timelines: the narrator in postcolonial Australia, an Irish family emigrating from mid 19th century Ireland, and an ancient cosmological world they apparently left behind.

 Keywords: Mid-19th Century, Irish Emigration, Australian Immigration, Irish Diaspora, Irish Folklore, Australian Folklore, Language, Land, Place, Alienation, Colonial Studies, Decolonial Studies, Historical Fiction, Folk Horror, Artificial Intelligence, Image Ideation, Visual Storytelling, Publication Design.